Particular/docs.particular.net/persistence/ravendb/outbox_cleanup_raven_[7,).partial.md

 snippet: OutboxRavendBDisableCleanup

-WARN: If document expiration is not being used when running in [multi-tenant mode](/persistence/ravendb/#multi-tenant-support), cleanup must be handled manually, since NServiceBus does not know what databases are in use.
+WARN: If document expiration is not used when operating in [multi-tenant mode](/persistence/ravendb/#multi-tenant-support), cleanup must be handled manually, since NServiceBus is unaware of the databases in use.